guardian/recommendations/accessible-pairing-sessions.md

 * When material is provided, the teacher should emphasise that reading the materials is optional and that there's no expectation to read the materials in advance.
 They can highlight the benefits of preparing before the pairing session, but should also be mindful that the individual may require flexibility due to responsibilities like caregiving or energy management.

 ## The pairing session itself:
+* Communication - The teacher can ensure that they are communicating information at an appropriate technical level, speed and style.
+Where possible, language should be direct and uncomplicated.
 * Active learning - The teacher can ensure the student is engaged by asking them questions.
 * Check-ins - The teacher can regularly check in to ensure that the student has the opportunity to ask questions.
 * Breaks - The teacher and student can aim to have a break in the middle of the session by default and ask one another if they need additional breaks.
 They should both feel free to take impromptu breaks as needed.